dbt-labs/docs.getdbt.com/website/docs/dbt-cli/configure-your-profile.md

 dbt then checks your `profiles.yml` file for a profile with the same name.
 A profile contains all the details required to connect to your data warehouse.

+<VersionBlock firstVersion="0.20"  lastVersion="1.2">By default, dbt expects the `profiles.yml` file to be located in the `~/.dbt/` directory.</VersionBlock><VersionBlock firstVersion="1.3">dbt will search the current working directory for the `profiles.yml` file and will default to the `~/.dbt/` directory if not found.</VersionBlock>

-This file generally lives outside of your dbt project to avoid sensitive credentials being checked in to version control, but `profiles.yml` can be safely checked in when using [env_var](env_var) to load sensitive credentials via environment variables.
-By default, dbt expects the `profiles.yml` file to be located in the `~/.dbt/` directory.
+This file generally lives outside of your dbt project to avoid sensitive credentials being checked in to version control, but `profiles.yml` can be safely checked in when [using environment variables](#advanced-using-environment-variables) to load sensitive credentials.

 <File name='~/.dbt/profiles.yml'>